Stuyk/rebar-altv/docs/webview/what-is-a-webview.md

 A persistent page is a type of page that will always be shown regardless of what is being shown on screen.

 Examples: `Website Watermark`, `Logo`

+## What CSS is Available?

+Currently Rebar is shipped with [TailwindCSS](https://tailwindcss.com/) to quickly build out interfaces quickly.

+It is **highly recommended** to install the [Tailwind CSS IntelliSense Extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) when working with `css`.

+You can simply hit `CTRL + SPACE` to bring up auto-fill while browsing different `CSS` classes.